Dualog-students/Information/README.md

 6. Use the imperative mood ("Move cursor to..." not "Moves cursor to...").
 7. Use the message body to explain what and why vs. how.

+*Refer to an issue describing the bug when fixing bugs.*

 ### Branch naming

 *Info: Master and development branches will be protected, so you can't push directly to them*